-I tried to explain why I don’t like correcting, but was still open to accepting their request – their wishes, in the end, are more important than my linguistic principles.
+I tried to explain why I don’t like correcting, but that I was still open to accepting their request; their wishes, in the end, are more important than my linguistic principles.

 With vocabulary it is slightly different.
 In conversation, it occurs more naturally that I correct the false use of a word or expression, or offer an alternative, or a choice when the speaker gets stuck.
 This seldomly leads to an interruption of someone’s thoughts as the missing word or expression is needed to express them.

-Structural inadequacies do not necessarily hinder expression – another question we discussed: which grammatical mistakes truly disrupt communication and/or would lead to misunderstanding.
-(Someone in the group remarked that though communication might also work without grammatical perfection he would still like to speak correctly – a valid demand which I do not deny even if it sometimes seems so; I just want to set the priorities straight when it comes to successful communication.)
+Structural inadequacies do not necessarily hinder expression – another question we frequently discuss: which grammatical mistakes truly disrupt communication and/or can lead to misunderstandings.
+(Someone in the group remarked that, though communication might also work without grammatical perfection, he would still like to speak correctly – a valid demand which I do not deny even if it sometimes seems so; I just want to set the priorities straight when it comes to successful communication.)

 So where improving grammatical accuracy is concerned, my approach is to take a time out from topical sessions and focus on form.
 Very often this is not just going through exercises, but discussing why certain forms are used in a given context: the semantics of a form and the reality of choices depending on the context or on whatever nuances the speaker wants to express.

-If someone, e.g., overuses the progressive, I find it necessary to devote at least a whole session to the topic.
-I do understand that after having done this, some in the group were wondering, how they could integrate what they had learned into their own language use.
-They might have felt that having been made aware of their faulty use of the form and having understood the semantics of – in this case – the progressive, would not necessarily lead to correct application in the future.
-And they are right.
+If someone, e.g., overuses the progressive, I find it necessary to devote at least one whole session to the topic.
+I do understand that after having done this, the question arises how to transform the theoretical knowledge into practice.
+Awareness or intellectual reflection of the form does not necessarily lead to correct application in the future.
 It is only a first step.
 It is a gradual process, and takes time.
-And more than one time-out to focus on form”.
+And more than one time-out of “focus on form”.
 In the end, it is the amount of exposure to the language, listening, reading, and communicating that leads to further language development and improvement.
 There are no short-cuts or magical methods.

 Studies have found that most corrections of form provided while a speaker is focussing on interaction and trying to express thoughts go widely unnoticed.
 I have made that experience my self.
-Additionally, studies and research on the most efficient language teaching programs have come to the conclusion that immersion programs emphasizing meaningful communication with additional focus on form is the most successful.
+Additionally, studies and research on the most efficient language teaching programs have come to the conclusion that immersion programs emphasizing meaningful communication with additional focus on form are the most successful.

-In child language development it has been found that not only is correcting the child not helpful, it even disrupts the natural acquisition process, as language use is first and foremost interaction, a semantic and pragmatic exchange; language is the tool to achieve whatever the speaker has found out can be achieved by using it.
-With sufficient, meaning plenty of, in-put, children figure out the regularities on their own and the fine-tuning is developed along the way.
-Some scholars believe that adults still have this capacity of being able to develop a new language in similar processes, though others believe there to be a critical period beyond which people lose this ability.
-I would think the debate is still on, similar to the age-old debate on nature versus nurture.
+In child language development it has been found that not only is correcting the child not helpful, it even disrupts the natural acquisition process, as language use is first and foremost interaction, a semantic and pragmatic exchange; language is the tool to achieve whatever the child has found out can be achieved by using it.
+With sufficient, (meaning a lot of) in-put, children figure out the regularities on their own and the fine-tuning is developed along the way.
+Some psycholinguists believe that adults still have this capacity of being able to develop a new language in similar ways; others believe there to be a critical period beyond which people lose this ability (more on this some other time).